GDTHEHACKER/cloudflared-GD/README.md

 # cloudflared-GD

-Installation of Cloudflared in Termux  @gdthehacker
+Installation of Cloudflared in Termux
 ==========================================================

 Step 1: Update and Upgrade Packages